Courage International: History

 In the 25 years prior to creating Courage, John F. Harvey researched and wrote on homosexuality.
 His first article in 1955, Homosexuality as a Pastoral Problem, argued that homosexuality was caused by overbearing mothers and weak fathers, and that gay men should not marry women but lesbians "could render the marriage debt faithfully, bring children into the world, and fulfill at least the essential duties of wife and mother and homemaker".
 By 1969 he began arguing that lesbians should also be discouraged from heterosexual marriages.
 In 1973, when homosexuality was removed from the DSM by the American Psychological Association, he argued Catholic moralists should continue "to teach the immorality of homosexual acts" and encourage homosexuals to be chaste.

 Starting in 1978, he led retreats for same-sex attracted Catholic priests and men.
 In 1979, he proposed a homosexuals anonymous like program, drawing on the 14 step program by Homosexuals Anonymous.
 The first meeting of Courage was held in September 1980 at St. Joseph Church in New York City including only Harvey and 5 other male participants.

 In 1986, the Vatican's Congregation for the Doctrine of the Faith (CDF) issued On the Pastoral Care of Homosexual Persons which was protested by pro-gay Catholics.
 A year later Harvey published The Homosexual Person: New Thinking in Pastoral Care which opened by defending the CDF statement.
 He compared his approach with the protestant ex-gay organizations, stating "The Protestant support systems and Courage agree that homosexual acts are always immoral" but that while the Protestants supported chastity for homosexuals as a step towards heterosexuality, he supported chastity as the end goal.

 In 1987, Courage had 7 chapters across North America.
-In the late 1980s it grew to one of the largest ex-gay organizations in the world and has continued to operate into the 2020s while other prominent ex-gay groups disbanded.
+In the late 1980s it grew to one of the largest organizations that promote chastity to people with same-sex attraction in the world and has continued to operate into the 2020s while other similar groups disbanded.

 In 2016, Courage priest Paul Scalia, son of the late U.S. Supreme Court Justice Antonin Scalia, said "Gender ideology" was "demonic" and that "It doesn't mean that those who endorse [it] are demonic or possessed [...] rather, that the reasoning and results of that philosophy [...] line up with the desires, tactics, and resentments of 'Old Scratch' himself".

+Pope Leo XIV meet representatives of Courage International, in 6 February 2026.
+The group said on the occasion: “The opportunity to share with the Holy Father the works of the apostolate, to provide pastoral accompaniment to persons who experience same-sex attraction but who strive to live chaste lives or to accompany family members who have a loved one who identifies as LGBTQ, was a momentous occasion".